luizfilipezs/http-service-ts/README.md

 ```

-You can optionally provide headers in every request..
+You can optionally provide headers in every request...

 ```
   ...